biojppm/rapidyaml/README.md

 ## Other languages

 One of the aims of ryml is to provide an efficient YAML API for other languages.
-There's already a cursory implementation for Python (using only the low-level API).
-After ironing out the general approach, other languages are likely to follow: probably (in order) JavaScript, C#, Java, Ruby, PHP, Octave and R (all of this is possible because we're using [SWIG](http://www.swig.org/), which makes it easy to do so).
+JavaScript is fully available, and there is already a cursory implementation for Python using only the low-level API.
+After ironing out the general approach, other languages are likely to follow (all of this is possible because we're using [SWIG](http://www.swig.org/), which makes it easy to do so).

+### JavaScript

+A JavaScript+WebAssembly port is available, compiled through [emscripten](https://emscripten.org/).

 ### Python